-As the amount of time people spend and activities that people do online increases, so does the importance of speed.
+As we spend more time online doing new and creative things, the importance of speed can increase exponentially.
 Speed has a big impact on your web browsing experience.
-A simple task like checking your webmail – open the browser, open a new tab, navigate to your email site, log in, and check your inbox for new messages – can feel interminable with a slow connection or a slow browser.
-The faster browser not only saves you time, but it replaces frustration with satisfaction and gives you a much greater sense of efficiency and satisfaction.
-Multiply this by the hours of time and the numerous tasks that you do online each day, and the importance of speed becomes very clear.
+A simple task like checking your e-mail – open the browser, open a new tab, go to your e-mail site, log in, and check your inbox for new messages – can feel interminable with a slow connection or a slow browser.
+Multiply this slowness by the numerous tasks that you do online each day, and the importance of speed becomes very clear.
+A faster browser not only saves you time, but it replaces frustration with satisfaction and gives you a much greater sense of efficiency and satisfaction.

 This section is called “Speed and Efficiency” because overall speed is both the cumulative effect of the raw performance of the browser and the directness with which it allows you to get things done.
 IE8 delivers on both with significant improvements in browser performance new features and improvements in navigation.